Cosmo-Tech/Babylon/docs/plugins.md

 ## Use of `babylon dev` to add groups and commands

-The group `babylon dev` has an optional parameter `--plugin` which allows you to apply it's command directly to an installed plugin.
+The group `babylon dev` has an optional parameter `--plugin` which allows you to apply its command directly to an installed plugin.
 Every of those commands will then be available to you if you want to follow the babylon infrastructure for your plugin.